brootaylor/bostontparty-v2/src/_content/news/posts/man-and-machine-2022.md

 ---
-title: "Man and Machine 2022 &rarr; COMPLETED"
+title: "Man and Machine 2022"
 summary: "Man and Machine is one of SA's biggest 2 day enduro's.
 The next event will be Sat–Sun, 6<sup>th</sup>-7<sup>th</sup> August 2022."
 lead:
   - "Man and Machine is one of SA's biggest 2 day enduro's.
 The next event will be Sat–Sun, 6<sup>th</sup>-7<sup>th</sup> August 2022."